 Read on to discover the most common mistake novice Black Moor keepers make.

 All Goldfish varieties can be traced back to the Prussian or Gibel carp.
-Through selective breeding of these fish that developed odd genetic characteristics such as gold coloration and twin tails, all 100 plus different varieties have been created.
+Through selective breeding of fish that developed odd genetic characteristics such as gold coloration and twin tails, all 100 plus different varieties have been created.

 All Goldfish varieties have the same scientific name of Carassius auratus auratus var., not Carassius gibelio, which is interesting because no variety of Goldfish lives in the wild (unless introduced intentionally), not even the Common Goldfish.